Derek Ezra, Baron Ezra: Early life

 Ezra attended Monmouth School before going up to Magdalene College, Cambridge, where he graduated with a first class honours degree in History.
 He joined the Liberal Party in 1936 at university, when he joined Cambridge University Liberal Club, whose committee he later joined.
 During World War II he worked in intelligence at the Supreme Headquarters Allied Expeditionary Force; he received the U.S. Bronze Star Medal in 1945.

 Career

 Ezra embarked on a career with the National Coal Board in 1945 and held the post of Chairman of the National Coal Board for the longest term in its history.
-He was then created a life peer sitting as a Liberal in the Lords, and was a Liberal Democrat parliamentary spokesperson for Energy from 1998 to 2005.
+He was then created a life peer sitting as a Liberal in the member of the Lords, and was a Liberal Democrat parliamentary spokesperson for Energy from 1998 to 2005.
 Following the death of Denis Healey in October 2015, Ezra became the oldest sitting member of the House of Lords, but took leave of absence on 30 November and died on 22 December 2015.